axpecial/MemFlash/README.md

 ---

 ## Lab 2 User Stories + Walk-through
+### Description
+* Activity navigation and data transfer using Intents
+* Display messages using Toasts and Snackbars
 ### Required
 - [x] User can click on a ‘+’ button that takes the user to new ‘Add Card Screen’
 - [x] The 'Add Card Screen' has a cancel button to take the user back to the main screen